AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

 }
 ```
 This enables scope validation for the API endpoint, allowing requests with access tokens that have the scopes `write:pets` OR `read:pets`.
 >Ensure that there is a `securityDefinitions` defined with type `oauth2`.
-You can use any authorization provider by providing a `authorizationUrl`, however if left empty, IMS, will be used as default.
+You can use any authorization provider by providing a `authorizationUrl`, however if left empty, the IMS token validation URL will be used as default.

 After publishing the Swagger file, you can use this endpoint to call the action `your-namespaces/default/my-require-validation-web-action` as follows:
 ```bash